 You can also freeze the watermelon in a 3-cup portion for one batch of smoothies.

-To make it vegan, skip adding the vanilla Greek yogurt and milk and substitute them with the non-dairy yogurt and milk options.
+To make it vegan, skip adding the vanilla Greek yogurt and dairy milk and substitute them with the non-dairy yogurt and plant-based milk (soy milk, coconut milk, almond milk, etc) options.
 All the other ingredients used are vegan-friendly.

-Smoothies taste the best when served fresh, and the same goes with this watermelon smoothie too.
+Smoothies taste the best when served fresh, and the same goes for this watermelon strawberry smoothie too.
 You can prep ahead – cut and freeze the fruits which take most of the time.
 Once the prep is done, it hardly takes 2 minutes to blend the ingredients together.

 Leftovers can be stored in a mason jar or a covered glass jar in the refrigerator and should be consumed within a day.
 Do not forget to stir it well before consuming it.